Coupled Majorana modes in a dual vortex of the Kitaev honeycomb model: Analogy to a chiral superconductor

 featuring, in particular, a zero-energy MZM when $n=0$.

-In both cases, the energy splitting between successive bound states is $\epsilon_0$ and is estimated as $\epsilon_0\sim \Delta^2/E_F$ in weak coupling~\cite{Volovik99} (i.e. when $\Delta/E_F \ll 1$) and as $\epsilon_0\sim\Delta$ in strong coupling~\cite{Sau10} (i.e. when $\Delta/E_F \gg 1$), where $E_F$ is the Fermi energy in the absence of superconductivity and $\Delta$ is the superconducting pairing gap.
-In weak coupling, one therefore expects many equidistant mid-gap states bound to the vortex core, whereas in strong coupling, one only expects two mid-gap states.
+Independent of the parity of the Chern number, the energy splitting between successive bound states is $\epsilon_0$ and is estimated as $\epsilon_0\sim \Delta^2/E_F$ in weak coupling~\cite{Volovik99} (i.e. when $\Delta/E_F \ll 1$) and as $\epsilon_0\sim\Delta$ in strong coupling~\cite{Sau10} (i.e. when $\Delta/E_F \gg 1$), where $E_F$ is the Fermi energy in the absence of superconductivity and $\Delta$ is the superconducting pairing gap.
+In weak coupling, one therefore expects many equidistant mid-gap states bound to the vortex core, because the splitting is small compared to the bulk gap.
+Whereas in strong coupling, one only expects two mid-gap states, as the splitting is comparable to the bulk gap.

+The vortex-full Kitaev honeycomb model (gapped by a three-spin term $\kappa$) has an even Chern number (either $+2$ or $-2$ depending on the ratio $\kappa/J$).
+We therefore expect that a dual vortex traps mid-gap states at finite energy.
+This is indeed what we find.
+Also, it is well-known that in the vortex-free sector, the Chern number is $\pm 1$ and that an isolated vortex traps a single MZM~\cite{Kitaev06,Otten19}.
+These two facts agree with the even/odd effect found by Volovik.